-LABORATORY FOR LASER ENERGETICS University of Rochester 250 East River Road Rochester, NY 14623-1299
+LABORATORY FOR LASER ENERGETICS

+University of Rochester

+250 East River Road

+Rochester, NY 14623-1299

-During the summer of 2002, 15 students from Rochester-area high schools participated in the Laboratory for Laser Energetics' Summer High School Research Program.
-The goal of this program is to excite a group of high school students about careers in the areas of science and technology by exposing them to research in a state-ofthe-art environment.
+During the summer of 2004, 16 students from Rochester-area high schools participated in the Laboratory for Laser Energetics' Summer High School Research Program.
+The goal of this program is to excite a group of high school students about careers in the areas of science and technology by exposing them to research in a state-of-the-art environment.
 Too often, students are exposed to "research" only through classroom laboratories, which have prescribed procedures and predictable results.
 In LLE's summer program, the students experience many of the trials, tribulations, and rewards of scientific research.
 By participating in research in a real environment, the students often become more excited about careers in science and technology.
 In addition, LLE gains from the contributions of the many highly talented students who are attracted to the program.

 The students spent most of their time working on their individual research projects with members of LLE's scientific staff.
-The projects were related to current research activities at LLE and covered a broad range of areas of interest including laser optics modeling, analysis of OMEGA implosion experiments, hydrodynamics modeling, cryogenic target physics and characterization, liquid crystal chemistry, thin-film deposition, and the development and control of laser fusion diagnostics.
+The projects were related to current research activities at LLE and covered a broad range of areas of interest including laser optics modeling, analysis of OMEGA implosion experiments, hydrodynamics modeling, cryogenic target characterization, liquid crystal physics and chemistry, materials science, the development and control of laser fusion diagnostics, and OMEGA EP laser system design and engineering.
 The students, their high schools, their LLE supervisors, and their project titles are listed in the table.
 Their written reports are collected in this volume.

 The students attended weekly seminars on technical topics associated with LLE's research.
-Topics this year included lasers, fusion, holographic optics, hydrodynamic instability, laboratory astrophysics, computer-controlled optics manufacturing, and microcontrollers and their applications.
+Topics this year included laser physics, fusion, holographic optics, fiber optics, femtosecond lasers and their applications, computer-controlled optics manufacturing, and global warming.
 The students also received safety training, learned how to give scientific presentations, and were introduced to LLE's resources, especially the computational facilities.

-The program culminated on 28 August with the "High School Student Summer Research Symposium," at which the students presented the results of their research to an audience including parents, teachers, and LLE staff.
+The program culminated on 25 August with the "High School Student Summer Research Symposium," at which the students presented the results of their research to an audience including parents, teachers, and LLE staff.
 Each student spoke for approximately ten minutes and answered questions.
-At the symposium the William D. Ryan Inspirational Teacher award was presented to Mr. James Keefer, a physics and chemistry teacher at Brockport High School.
+At the symposium the William D. Ryan Inspirational Teacher award was presented to Mr. Claude Meyers, a former physics teacher at Greece Arcadia High School.
 This annual award honors a teacher, nominated by alumni of the LLE program, who has inspired outstanding students in the areas of science, mathematics, and technology.
-Mr. Keefer was nominated by Priya Rajasethupathy, a participant in the 2000 Summer Program.
+Mr. Meyers was nominated by David Bowen, a participant in the 2001 Summer Program.

-A total of 145 high school students have participated in the program since it began in 1989.
+A total of 176 high school students have participated in the program since it began in 1989.
 The students this year were selected from approximately 50 applicants.
 Each applicant submitted an essay describing their interests in science and technology, a copy of their transcript, and a letter of recommendation from a science or math teacher.

 In the past, several participants of this program have gone on to become semifinalists and finalists in the prestigious, nationwide Intel Science Talent Search.
-This year, the program was particularly productive, resulting in the selection of three students (Siddhartha Ghosh, Phoebe Rounds, and Joy Yuan) as among the 300 semifinalists nationwide in this competition.
-Rounds was selected as a finalist in the Talent Search an honor bestowed upon only 40 of the nearly 1600 participating students.
+This tradition of success continued this year with the selection of two students (Bruce Brewington and Jeremy Chang) as among the 300 semifinalists nationwide in this competition.
+Brewington was selected as a finalist in the Talent Search-an honor bestowed upon only 40 of the nearly 1600 participating students.